tetaud-sebastien/tetaud-sebastien/README.md

-# Hi there, I am Sebastien Tetaud ~ 👋
+# Hi there, I am Sébastien Tétaud  ~ 👋

 Currently based in South Korea, Seoul I am AI Researcher in the field of Computer Vision ~